zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Usage**:

-Implements the selection function of if-then-else branch.
+Implement the selection function of if-then-else branch.

 **Parameter description**:

--   expression: An expression to be compared.
+-   expression: expression to be compared.
--   search: The search string; which is compared with the expression.
+-   search: A search string to be compared with the expression.
--   result: Return value when the values of search and expression match.
+-   result: the returned value when the values of search and expression match.
--   default: Optional.
+-   default: it is optional.
 If all search items do not match the expression, return this default value.
 If it is not specified, return NULL.

-**Return value**:
+**Return Value**:

--   Returns a matched search.
+-   return matched search.
--   If no matched record exists, return default.
+-   If no matching record exists, return default.
 -   If default is not specified, return NULL.

     **Note:**

-    1. Specify at least three parameters.
+    -   You must specify at least three parameters.
-    2. All of the result types must be the same or NULL.
-Inconsistent data type throws an exception.
-All of the ‘search’ and ‘expression’ types must be consistent, otherwise an exception is thrown.
+    -   All of the result types must be the same or NULL.
+Inconsistent data type causes an exception.
+All of the search and expression types must be consistent, otherwise an exception is reported.
-    3. If the option ‘search’ in ‘decode’ has duplicate or matched records, return the first value.
+    -   If the option search in decode has repeated record and has been matched, return the first value.

-**Example**:
+**The example is as follows**:

 ```
 Select